 Passive House US Conference in Chicago in Sept 2015.Passive House Help or Hinderance?
 Julie presented with Tessa Smith of Artisans Group Design/Build in Washington State.
 Followed by an architects hootenanny with Tessa Smith, Sebastian Moreno-Vacca of A2M from Brussels, Belgium, and Tim McDonald, Onion Flats.

 In May 2015, FNA participated in an AIA New Practices New York curated exhibition designed by Abruzzo Bodziak.
 Held at Brooklyn Design Expo as a kickoff for NYCxDesigns.
 Participants included 7 firms who took part in a panel discussion moderated by William Menking of Architects Newspaper.

-We were on the Benefit Committee for the Institute for Public Architecture in Fall 2015 and Fall 2016.
+FNA was on the Benefit Committee for the Institute for Public Architecture in Fall '15,'16, and '17

 We were on the Program Leadership Council in Fall 2015 for Van Alen Institute.
 The Van Alen Institute supports cross-disciplinary and collaborative programs that investigate pressing social, cultural, and ecological challenges of tomorrow with their public program series.
 Fall 2015.